UMich-TAD-Lab/coregistration-check/README.md

 # Checking Coregistration

 ## To open SPM12
-1. Open matlab on c omputer with the brain images
+1. Open matlab on computer with the brain images
 1. Enter into matlab command window
 - $ addpath(genpath(‘PATH TO SPM12’))
 - $ cd /PATH FOR IMAGING DATA DIRECTORY